jgibbons-cp/datadog/aws/lambda/nodejs/README.md

 Here are several examples of how to [instrument](https://docs.datadoghq.com/serverless/installation/nodejs/?tab=custom) a Node.js example in Lambda with Datadog.

 NOTE: if you don't *need* to package the function yourself, the easiest path forward is example 2.
-A Datadog wrapper in the function code is *only* required when packagine yourself on arm64.
+A Datadog wrapper in the function code is *only* required when packaging the function yourself on arm64.

-1) x86_64 - packaging the Lambda rather that using the Datadog pre-build layer.
+1) x86_64 - packaging the Lambda rather than using the Datadog pre-built layer.
 I used the x86_64 here so there is no need to apply a Datadog wrapper in the function code.
-This is *only* required when not using the pre-build layer and packaging yourself on arm.
+This is *only* required when not using the pre-built layer and packaging yourself on arm.

 - Example function named *jenks-package-x86*
 - Inside an empty directory run  `npm install datadog-lambda-js dd-trace`